Keerthana-Yellapragada/Facebook-Clone/README.md

 <br>

 # About
-WellnessPage is a fullstack application inspired by Facebook.
-WellnessPage is a platform that provides patients with a community to connect with others and find support.
-Users can leave posts, comment on posts, and interact to share their experiences, knowledge, and reach out for support in this online community.
+##  WellnessPage is a comprehensive web application that takes cues from the popular social media platform, Facebook.
+It's an innovative platform that's specifically designed for patients looking to connect with others and access a supportive community.
+Through WellnessPage, users have the ability to create posts, comment on existing ones, and interact with others.
+This fosters an environment where patients can share their experiences, gain valuable knowledge, and seek out support from a caring community of like-minded people.

 ### Live link: [**https://wellnesspage.onrender.com**](https://wellnesspage.onrender.com)